 - If you are eligible because an employer or family member petitioned for you, you have an approved petition from the USCIS, and your priority date is current.

-If any of these categories apply to you, contact The Law Office of Susan Han to have Ms. Han represent you in your adjustment of status application.
+If any of these categories apply to you, contact immigration attorney Susan Han to have Ms. Han represent you in your adjustment of status application.

-Reach Out to Susan Han to Learn More About the Adjustment of Status Process
+Reach Out to Immigration Attorney Susan Han to Learn More About the Adjustment of Status Process

 If you are considering applying for a green card or petitioning for someone who is applying for one, the adjustment of status option may be an option.
 Susan Han is here to walk you through the process.
 Contact us online today or call 410.599.3100 to learn more.